simul/simul.github.io/tutorials/sequencer/index.md

 </div>

 <div class="unity-specific">
-To launch the Sequencer with Unity, select the sequence you want to launch.
-These can be found in the projects window or your currently active sequence can be found in your trueSKYMaster's inspector window.
-Then, once you have selected it, you should be able to choose "Show Sequence" in the inspector window.
+To launch the sequencer within Unity, select the sequence you wish to launch.
+This can be found either in the projects window.
+Alternatively you can select your currently active sequence by clicking on the trueSKY object within the level hierachy.
+Once selected the active sequence can be found within the "trueSKY Sequence" dropdown.
+Clicking on the sequence here will take you directly to the active sequences location within the project window.

 ![](/images/unity/inspector.png)